-While we currently anticipate that we will use the net proceeds of the rights offering, in combination with other sources of liquidity, to pay the PharmAthene Judgment, our management may allocate the proceeds among these purposes as it determines is appropriate.
+While we currently anticipate that we will use the net proceeds of the rights offering to pay the PharmAthene Judgment and provide additional liquidity for working capital, and other general corporate purposes, our management may allocate the proceeds among these purposes as it determines is appropriate.
 In addition, market factors may require our management to allocate portions of the proceeds for other purposes.
 Accordingly, you will be relying on the judgment of our management with regard to the use of the proceeds from the rights offering, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
 It is possible that the proceeds will be invested in a way that does not yield a favorable, or any, return for the Company.

-If you do not exercise all of your subscription rights in the rights offering, you may suffer dilution of your percentage ownership of our common stock.
+If you do not exercise all of your subscription rights in this rights offering, you may suffer dilution of your percentage ownership of our common stock.